freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Click the horizon icon at the end of either angle row to rotate that range until both endpoints have the same vertical height while preserving its angular span.
 Click **Apply to All** to copy scale, offsets, cutout, and straight-line settings to every other brace without changing any brace's route position.

+Click **Add Cross Wire** to place a straight connector halfway along the route. **Position** and **Offset** work like their brace equivalents. **Angle** rotates the connector around the center of the complete active-rail envelope at that position: 0° runs horizontally along local X, 90° runs vertically along local Z, and the remaining values continue around the cross section. **Length** is a signed VPX adjustment to the span between the inward-facing surfaces of the two bottom rails: `0` reaches both rails, positive values extend the connector equally at both ends, and negative values shorten it.
+The preview renders the connected rails in gray and the cross wire in orange.
+If either bottom rail is inactive at the fixture position, the cross wire is not rendered.

 Brace fixtures are included in the visible render mesh and use the Wire Rail material.
 They are not added to the ball-channel collider.

-Use the duplicate icon in a brace header to insert an independent copy immediately after it, or the trash icon to remove it.
-The duplicate starts with the same route position, scale, offsets, cutout, and straight-line settings as its source.
+Use the duplicate icon in a fixture header to insert an independent copy immediately after it, or the trash icon to remove it.
+A duplicate starts with all of the source fixture's settings and route position.

 ## Render Geometry